A Comprehensive Review of Few-shot Action Recognition: Introduction

 Reviewing the development of few-shot action recognition, early approaches are \textbf{Generative-based} which focus on generating additional data to mitigate sample scarcity~\cite{mishra2018generative, kumar2019protogan, fu2019embodied, xian2021generalized}.
-In contrast, the majority of recent studies have embraced meta-learning frameworks, emphasizing critical stages including \textbf{Video Instance Representation}, \textbf{Category Prototype Learning}, and \textbf{Generalized Video Alignment}.
-Figure~\ref{fig:timeline} depicts a chronological overview of the development of different methods for few-shot action recognition.
-Building upon these foundations, we systematically categorize existing works and develop a novel taxonomy (as shown in Figure~\ref{fig:organization}) to explore the contributions of existing methods, providing a thorough comparative analysis and discussion of recent advancements.
+In contrast, the majority of recent studies have embraced \textbf{meta-learning frameworks}, emphasizing critical stages including \textbf{Video Instance Representation}, \textbf{Category Prototype Learning}, and \textbf{Generalized Video Alignment}.
+Figure~\ref{fig:timeline} depicts a chronological overview of the development of different methods for few-shot action recognition. { As illustrated, there is a gradual rise in the quantity of FSAR publications, and generative-based methods are concentrated in the earlier period, whereas the subsequent techniques are primarily rooted in the meta-learning framework.
+It is also notable that methods based on multimodal pre-trained backbones emerged in 2023. }

+We systematically categorize existing works and develop a novel taxonomy (as shown in Figure~\ref{fig:organization}) to explore the contributions of existing methods, providing a thorough comparative analysis and discussion of recent advancements.
 Alongside this taxonomy, where existing FSAR approaches are categorized according to their contributions to addressing the challenges, we conduct a detailed analysis of the characteristics of existing approaches.
 Next, we highlight recent advancements in FSAR research within advanced fields, showcasing the methods developed to tackle application challenges.
 Finally, drawing from our comprehensive analysis, we propose promising research directions for future investigations.
 These insights are intended to inspire and guide future research endeavors, ultimately driving continued progress in the field.

 \textbf{Contribution. } The main contributions of this survey can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first paper to provide a comprehensive review of the few-shot action recognition methods with a novel and systematic categorization, elucidating their achievements in the research field. \item Our investigation extends to advanced topics in few-shot action recognition, encompassing skeleton recognition, multimodal exploration, unsupervised learning, cross-domain learning, incremental learning, and federated learning.
 By reviewing these advanced topics, our paper underscores the challenges and opportunities within these domains. \item We discuss the principal research gaps in the current few-shot action recognition landscape and propose directions for future research, offering comprehensive insights and important guidance for further exploration within the academic community. \end{itemize}